History of Asia: Vietnam

 Vietnam's long coastal and narrowed lands, rugged mountainous terrains, with two major deltas, were soon home to several different ancient cultures and civilizations.
-In the north, the Dongsonian culture and its indigenous chiefdoms of Van Lang and Au Lac started to flourish by 500 BC.
-In Central, Sa Huynh culture of Austronesian Chamic peoples also thrived.
+In the north, the Đông Sơn culture and its indigenous chiefdoms of Văn Lang and Âu Lạc started to flourish by 500 BC.
+In Central, Sa Huỳnh culture of Austronesian Chamic peoples also thrived.
 Both were swept by the Chinese Han dynasty expansion from the north - the Han conquest of Nanyue brought parts of Vietnam under the Chinese rule in 111 BC.
-Traditional Chinese became the official language as well as the later developed independent Nôm script of Vietnamese.
+Traditional Chinese became the official script as well as the later developed independent Nôm script of Vietnamese.

-In 40 BC, the Trưng Sisters led the first uprising of indigenous tribes and peoples against Chinese domination.
+In 40 AD, the Trưng Sisters led the first uprising of indigenous tribes and peoples against Chinese domination.
 The rebellion was however defeated, but as the Han dynasty began to weaken by late 2nd century and China (中国) started to descend into state of turmoil, the indigenous peoples of Vietnam rose again and some became free.
-In 192 AD, the Cham of Central Vietnam revolted against the Chinese and subsequently became independent kingdom of Champa, while the Red River Delta saw loosening Northern control.
+In 192 AD, the Chams of Central Vietnam revolted against the Chinese and subsequently became independent Kingdom of Champa, while the Red River Delta saw loosening Northern control.
 At that time, with the introduction of Buddhism and Hinduism by the second century AD, Vietnam was the first place in Southeast Asia which shared influences of both Indian and Sino cultures, and the rise of first Indianized kingdoms Champa and Funan.

-During these 1,000 years there were many uprisings against Sino domination, and at certain periods Vietnam was independently governed under the Trưng Sisters, Early Lý, Khúc and Dương Đình Nghệ—although their triumphs and reigns were temporary.
+During these 1,000 years there were many uprisings against Chinese domination, and at certain periods Vietnam was independently governed under the Trưng Sisters, Early Lý, Khúc and Dương Đình Nghệ—although their triumphs and reigns were temporary.